Pylons/pyramid/docs/narr/traversal.rst

 application code.

-The :func:`pyramid.url.resource_url` function generates a URL when given a resource retrieved from an resource tree.
+The :func:`pyramid.url.resource_url` function generates a URL when given a resource retrieved from a resource tree.